Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation: Conclusion

 \section{Conclusion}

 Our contributions lie in two key aspects: (1) flexible parallelized autoregressive modeling and (2) locality-aware generation order schedule.
-With these two techniques, we can significantly reduce the generation steps required by the traditional autoregressive models without compromising the generation quality and achieve at least 3.4$\times$ lower latency than previous parallelized autoregressive models.
-We hope this work can inspire future research on the acceleration of autoregressive image generation.
+We significantly reduce the generation steps required by the traditional autoregressive models without compromising the generation quality and achieve at least 3.4$\times$ lower latency than previous parallelized autoregressive models.